 Read the full review: Dali Katch

 The UE Megablast takes the performance of a portable Bluetooth speaker at this price to a new level.
 The result is a Bluetooth and wi-fi connected speaker with Alexa smarts which offers pounding bass and an enthusiastic sense of rhythm.
 It isn't quite as pocketable as some rival speakers but they can't match the UE for bass quality.

 Read the full review: UE Megablast

-Compact, portable and easy to use – this is what a Bluetooth speaker under £100 should be.
+Compact, portable and easy to use – this is what a budget Bluetooth speaker should be.
 The UE Roll 2 is big enough to improve upon your phone's speaker and will keep going for over five hours.
 It's also small enough to slip into a bag.
 Considering its size, you get a full-bodied performance that's clear and offers plenty of detail.
 But if you're after more bass, you might want to consider a pricier option.

 Read the full review: Ultimate Ears Roll 2

 The JBL Go 2 might be the perfect holiday accessory.
 It's a tiny speaker, no bigger than a bar of soap, which makes it small enough to slip into your pocket.
 We'd like to see the five hour battery last a little longer, but apart from that, there's little else to fault and it even has a mic built-in for handsfree calls.
 For the money, it's a lively, balanced and cohesive performer.
 And it's available in no fewer than 12 different colours.